CLINDA-AAU/simplebiostats/README.md

 To calculate either the power or the number of participants needed based on t-test, according to which variable between `power` and `n_participants` is set.

 ### plot_scatter_blandalt(input_df, var1, var2)
-Plot a scatter plot of `var1` vs `var2`.
-This is used for paired data to evaluate the "same distribution" assumotino.
+Plot a scatter plot of `var1` vs `var2` and a Bland-Altman plot for these variable (which is diff vs mean).
+This is used for paired data to evaluate the "same distribution" assumption.

 ### ttest_rel(data_df, var1, var2)
 T-test but for paired data.